Wetland conservation: Invasive species

 Invasive species are causing considerable harm to wetlands by outcompeting native plants and animals, thereby disrupting the delicate balance of these ecosystems.
 These invaders often grow more aggressively and can change the wetland's structure and function, reducing its capacity for flood control and water purification.
 Additionally, invasive species can negatively impact the availability of suitable habitats for native species and contribute to the overall degradation of wetland health.
 An example of one of the many organisms that pose as an invasive species threat to wetlands is the Nutria.
 The Nutria is a semi-aquatic rodent that originated from South America but was brought to the United States in 1889 due to the popularity of its fur, but over the years has taken over wetlands due to being released or escaping ranches.
 Due to their high reproductive rate and lack of implemented population control, these rodents have led to crop damage, decrease of native plants due to consumption, and an increase in flood damage due to their low made burrows.

 Climate change

 Climate change has a significant impact on wetlands, primarily through rising temperatures and altered precipitation patterns.
 These changes can lead to shifts in wetland ecosystems, affecting the distribution of plant and animal species.
-Additionally, increased temperatures can result in the loss of wetland habitat and contribute to sea-level rise, which can further threaten the stability and function of coastal wetlands as well as leading to altered precipitation patterns and prolonged droughts, resulting in reduced water levels and drying of wetland areas.
+Additionally, increased temperatures can result in the loss of wetland habitat by killing temperature and salinity sensitive organisms and contribute to sea-level rise, which can further threaten the stability and function of coastal wetlands as barriers for vulnerable communities as well as leading to altered precipitation patterns and prolonged droughts, resulting in reduced water levels and drying of wetland areas.
+Changes in salinity is heavily affected by changes in precipitation, storm surges, and surface temperature.
 As temperatures rise, wetlands are susceptible to more frequent and severe wildfires.
 The increased fire risk can lead to the destruction of wetland vegetation, further diminishing their capacity to support wildlife and maintain their ecological functions.
+As wetland habitat decreases, Greenhouse Gasses (GHG) including methane, carbon dioxide, and nitrous oxide which account for approximately 60%, 20%, and 6% of global warming contributions respectively, would not be absorbed or sequestered, thus quickening a currently increasing climate change rate.